RameshBole/JavascriptInterviewQuestions/OOPSInterviewQuestions.md

                                       required.
   -----------------------------------------------------------------------

-26.If two methods are same except return type, then methods are overloaded or what will happen?\
+26. ### If two methods are same except return type, then methods are overloaded or what will happen?
-\
             No, it will throw a compile error because methods should have same signature with parameters.

-27\. how to prevent instance creation of an class.
+27. ### How to prevent instance creation of an class.

             We can achieve three different ways.
 1. Private constructor 2. static class 3.
 Abstract class

-28\.
-Boxing and UnBoxing in C#?\
+28. ### Boxing and UnBoxing in C#?
             Converting value types into reference type called boxing.
-Reverse way we used call as unboxing.
+            Converting reference types into value types is called as  Reverse way we used call as unboxing.
             Int x = 600;
             Object t = x //boxing.
             Int x = (int) t; //unboxing.

-29\.
-Is Boxing and Unboxing good for performance?\
+29. ### Is Boxing and Unboxing good for performance?
             Converting one type into another type always gives bad performance.
 Try to avoid conversions but if necessary, use conversions.

-30\. difference between string vs stringbuilder?
+30. ### Difference between string vs stringbuilder?

              String is immutable means we cannot modify it, but it will replace with new string when you assign new value.
              StringBuilder is an mutable means we can modify it, But It won't create new instance every time.

-31\.
-When to use stringbuilder?
+31. ### When to use stringbuilder?

             In real time applications, if you want to change string multiple times, then choose stringbuilder.
 Because it won't consume extra                 memory in everytime.

 32. #### What is string interpolation?